 1. What other tests might my doctor be requesting besides plasma viscosity?

-The PV is an indicator in your body.
-Like pain, it is giving you a warning that something is wrong.
-In most cases, the PV will decrease over time once the underlying inflammation is addressed.
-If you have a chronic (longstanding) inflammatory disease, the PV may fluctuate with the degree of activity your condition.
+Plasma viscosity results give an indication of the amount of protein in the blood.
+The amount of protein in the blood can become elevated for many reasons and in most cases, a raised plasma viscosity will decrease over time once the underlying inflammation or other cause is addressed.
+If you have a chronic (longstanding) inflammatory disease, plasma viscosity may fluctuate with the degree of activity your condition.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.